Japan slowly wakes up to doomsday debt risk

 "A failure to make a decision would greatly ruin sentiment in the JGB market, but investors such as life insurers and pension funds have the obligation to pay in yen, so increasing foreign assets would be a risk for them too."

-Dan Farley, chief investment officer at the Investment Solutions Group of State Street Global Advisors, a U.S. firm that manages institutional investors' assets, sounds less concerned.
+Dan Farley, chief investment officer at State Street Advisors, a U.S. firm that manages institutional investors' assets, sounds less concerned.
 His point is that, ironically, Europe's crisis helps Japanese bonds.

 "Our view is that Japan, much like U.S. Treasuries, continues to be viewed as a safety holding for investors, so given that fact we ultimately always expect that there will be a certain level of demand for those bonds that ultimately helps mitigate any drastic move in interest rates or a sell-off of these bonds."